 Freezing brownies is easy!
 Let brownies cool to room temperature and then wrap tightly in aluminum foil or parchment paper.
 Place brownies in a large ziploc bag or freezer-safe container and freeze for up to three months.

-If you don’t want to add chocolate chips to the batter, feel free to skip!
+• Omit the chocolate chips!
+If you don’t want to add chocolate chips to the batter, feel free to skip.
 They’re delicious all on its own.

-Looking for more chocolate recipes?
+Looking for more easy chocolate desserts?
 I’ve got you covered!

 An Easy Video Tutorial for One Bowl Brownies: